 All of SMUD's business customers are also on time-based rates.
 On June 24, 2019, the Board approved an update to the commercial TOD rates to improve consistency and better align commercial rates with current energy market prices.
-Due to the impacts of the COVID-19 pandemic on SMUD's operations and priorities, on August 20, 2020, the Board postponed the implementation of the commercial rate restructure for one year.
 The transition was completed in the first quarter of 2022.
 See "RATES AND CUSTOMER BASE - Rates and Charges."

 Renewable Options.
 SMUD's customers have been increasingly interested in distributed energy resources, mainly through the installation of solar systems.
-As of January 2023, approximately 47,615 of SMUD's residential and commercial customers, approximately 7% of retail customers, had installed solar systems, representing approximately 324 MW of solar installations.
+As of December 2023, approximately 51,374 of SMUD's residential and commercial customers, approximately 8% of retail customers, had installed solar systems, representing approximately 360 MW of solar installations.

 As the cost of energy storage continues to decline, SMUD anticipates an increase in behind-themeter energy storage, mainly through the installation of battery storage systems.
-As of January 2023, approximately 1,183 of SMUD's residential and commercial customers, approximately 0.2% of retail customers, had installed storage systems, representing approximately 8 MW of storage.
+As of December 2023, approximately 1,532 of SMUD's residential and commercial customers, approximately 0.2% of retail customers, had installed storage systems, representing approximately 10 MW of storage.

 As another option for solar, SMUD's SolarShares® pilot program (the "SolarShares Pilot") was established as a cost-effective and convenient way for commercial customers to meet their energy needs from solar power.
 The SolarShares Pilot offered SMUD commercial customers the opportunity to receive solar power without upfront costs or equipment installation through 5-, 10- or 20-year purchase contracts.
 Customers that entered into purchase contracts under the SolarShares Pilot receive up to half of their power from a utility-scale solar system.
 SMUD supplies solar power for the SolarShares Pilot either by building and maintaining utility-scale solar systems or by procuring solar power from third parties through power purchase agreements.
-The SolarShares Pilot generation was approximately 3.0% of retail sales in 2022.
-As of April 30, 2021, SMUD had completed the SolarShares Pilot and is not entering into new purchase contracts under the SolarShares Pilot and is not entering into new purchase contracts under the SolarShares Pilot.
+The SolarShares Pilot generation was approximately 3.2% of retail sales in 2023.
+As of April 30, 2021, SMUD had completed the SolarShares Pilot and is not entering into new purchase contracts under the SolarShares Pilot.